Glencoldon Cycle Haven

-The location could hardly be more cycle-friendly, as the cottage garden opens onto the Speyside Way!
-There are literally hundreds of potential on and off-road routes to ride for cycling enthusiasts, young and old, directly from the front gate.
+One of the reasons the Cairngorm area is an all-year-round hotspot is due to the fantastic cycling on offer.
+The cottage location could hardly be better, as the garden opens onto the Speyside Way!
+There are literally hundreds of potential on- and off-road routes to ride for cycling enthusiasts, young and old, directly from the front gate.

 - Loch Garten / Mallachie